Mihály Horányi

 Juliet Pilewskie

-Juliet was an undergraduate student and worked under Mihály Horányi developing computational models for IMPACT.
+Juliet Pilewskie was an undergraduate student and worked under Mihály Horányi developing computational models for IMPACT.
+Juliet is now a graduate student studying atmospheric science at the University of Wisconsin-Madison.

 Marcus Piquette